"You must login" group file warning shows after log in

 You will see the template notice very briefly before the Library wipes it out.
 Since you wrote the Library Vue app, do you have any pointers?
 Or should I inject the template notice via JS instead?

 #8 Updated by Boone Gorges over 1 year ago

 Oh, I didn't think about this :) Ray, could you please push your changes up to branch on Github and then reassign this ticket to me?
 I have a bit of infrastructure in place to handle (my own version of) template notices, but I can't tell you off the top of my head how it'll work, so maybe I can have a first swing at it myself.

-#9 Updated by Raymond Hoh 12 months ago
+#9 Updated by Raymond Hoh over 1 year ago

 - Assignee changed from Raymond Hoh to Boone Gorges

 In commit 844e617, I've added some code to address how a private group document is downloaded and accessed.

 - If not logged in and a user is accessing a private group doc, the user is redirected to the WP login page.
 After login, the user will get redirected to the group's Library page with a message to download.